-Moreover, in addition to the flashier actors, legumes and starchy veggies should also appear on your plate.
-So, to gain the greatest benefit from vegetables in general, you may need to double down on your consumption and expand your tastes, as well.
+Moreover, in addition to the flashier actors, legumes and starchy veggies can also lend a hand on your plate.
+In short, to gain the greatest benefit from vegetables in general, many of us may need to double down on consumption and expand our tastes, as well.

-So, what's lurking outside the norm for you?
-Jicama or yucca, perhaps?
+Would it be jicama or yucca, perhaps?
 Kohlrabi?
 Rappini or radicchio?
 Okra?
 Purslane?
 The latter makes a terrific salad ingredient, by the way.
-Your best sources for purslane will be farmers markets or your own container garden, however, as it tends to be invasive in the ground.
+[However, your best sources for purslane (IMHO) will be farmers markets or your own container garden, as it tends to be invasive in the ground.]

-Speaking of salads, if you barely recognize bok choy outside of a wok, try some sliced raw in salad…maybe with slivered almonds, grated ginger, a few chow mein noodles—and even some chopped scallions, if you like them.
+Speaking of salads, if you barely recognize bok choy outside of a wok, try some sliced raw in salad, maybe with slivered almonds, grated ginger, a few chow mein noodles—and even some chopped scallions, if you like those.
 [But add the latter with a light hand, because too many will overwhelm the delicate taste of your bok choy.]

-And how about turnips?
-If you believe (as I once did) that you don’t care for those, try eating them raw.
+Don't forget beets and turnips!
+If you believe (as I once did) that you don’t care for the latter, try eating them raw.
 For example, at our house we peel and then slice or sliver them, brushing them with lemon or lime juice and then grinding on some fresh black pepper.
-Prepared that way, this vegge make a wonderful cocktail (or anytime) snack or salad ingredient.
+Prepared that way, this veggie makes a wonderful cocktail (or anytime) snack or salad ingredient.
 Shredded turnips can also make a tasty addition to salads.

 If your personal war-horses include few, if any, in the cruciferous (aka brassica) family, try eating more of them raw.
 For example, you probably eat raw broccoli or cauliflower florets already, but have you tried coarsely grating their stems into salads?
-(Peel the broccoli stems first.)
-You maybe discover a new crunching treasure.
+(I suggest peeling the broccoli stems first.)
+You'll maybe discover a new crunching treasure.

 When it comes to veggies, imagination and experimentation can do a great job for you.
 Here are a few simple suggestions:

 As you see, augmenting your “repertoire” can be pretty simple.
-With a bit of imagination and motivation, you can quickly take it and your own tastes far beyond their present boundaries.
+With a bit of imagination and motivation, you can easily take it and your own tastes beyond their present boundaries.
 Best of all, the exploration itself is part of the fun.
-(Yeee-haaah, baby!)